The pandemic forced these high-schoolers to work full time. So they’re going to class at night.

 But restaurant jobs had become scarce, and he felt he could not refuse this one, even if it meant missing school.
 “I felt lost,” Romero said in Spanish of the months-long period this year when he stopped showing up to class, “like I was losing the year and my schooling.”

 When school counselors alerted him to APA because of his many absences and failing grades, he was eager to try it out.
-He is taking the night-version of the four remaining courses he needs to graduate — geometry, earth science, world history and English 12 — and is now on track to earn his high school degree this spring.
+He is taking the night version of the four remaining courses he needs to graduate — geometry, earth science, world history and English 12 — and is now on track to earn his high school degree this spring.

 It is hard to squeeze in schoolwork around work commitments, Romero said.
 And it is hard to force his brain awake for Sanchez’s math lessons after a long day at the restaurant.
 He feels tired and stressed most of the time.
 But, he said, he knows it’s worth it.